You are not going to get the full range from your wireless doorbell. Not even from the best wireless doorbell!

 My house (and I like to think most houses) have things that help keep the roof up.
 They are called walls!
 These walls are great for helping you keep dry and warm, but they do get in the way of wireless signals.

-We discussed in our troubleshooting a wireless doorbell article, wireless signal is degraded each time it has to pass through an object before it gets to the receiver.
+We discussed in our troubleshooting a wireless doorbell article, the wireless signal is degraded each time it has to pass through an object before it gets to the receiver.
 The signal degradation can cause intermittent transmission issues.

 What Is The Working Range?